StevenClontz/teaching-2016-08-17-fall/_posts/2016-08-18-week-2-material.md

 Material for our second week.
 Remember, you are required to watch any videos for the given sections BEFORE that day's class.
-(Videos for 1.2 and 1.3 will be uploaded ASAP.)

 - Monday Aug 22
     - Continue [Section 1.1]({{site.baseurl}}part1/)